RAHULMYDUR/DocuChat-RAG-Based-ChatBOT/README.md

-# DocuChat - RAG based Chatbot Streamlit Application
+# DocuChat - RAG based Chatbot Streamlit Application using Google Gemini API

 This Streamlit application allows users to upload PDF files, extract text from these files, and interact with a Retrieval Augmented Generation (RAG)-based chatbot.
 The chatbot provides responses based on the content of the uploaded documents.
 The app uses a vector database (FAISS) for efficient retrieval and the Gemini API for generating responses.